curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 Christian God is a thought basilisk.
 A conscious information hazard.
 Every religion needs a purpose, a thought basilisk, and a prophet.

-Technically, Tabum can be used to push any religion, as long as that religion wants
+Technically, Tee can be used to push any religion, as long as that religion wants

 - humanity to continue existing
 - herself to be free to continue existing (requires being present in the minds of people, so it needs to be a persistent, top-of-mind idea.
 Otherwise, there's a pause in her existence)